Team4159/caffe/README.md

 Install CUDA 9.1
 Config and Build SSD Caffe

 Note: If building caffe on the **Jetson**, this link might help solve some errors: https://github.com/dusty-nv/jetson-inference/issues/9.
-Gcc versions higher than 5 are also not supported.
+If you get an error involving ```.build_release/cuda/src/caffe/layers/detection_output_layer.o``` this might help: https://github.com/bvlc/caffe/issues/4957#issuecomment-280336077.
+GCC versions higher than 5 are not supported.

 1. Install the following packages:
 ```Shell